andresitodeguzman/twtpy/README.md

 - Twitter-Python

 ## Note
+- Please do not rename tweet.py as twitter.py
 - Get token and keys from https://dev.twitter.com and replace the values in the file.
 - This is made for personal projects.
 Use with caution.

+## Development
+This is a personal project and was intended for personal use.
+You may fork and improve this.
+Report bugs if you find one.